What are Thompson Enamels

 This medium is slick, has a somewhat viscous body when used full strength.
 Mixed with painting enamel, the mixture when dry becomes very hard.
 It is possible to paint over the dried painting enamel before firing.
 It can be thinned with water as desired.
 It does not have an odor.

-Painting and Screening Medium (A-14) has the best of both worlds – it acts like an oil medium, but is water soluble and has no odor.
+Painting and Screening Medium (A-14) has the best of both worlds – it acts like an oil medium, but is water soluble and has a slight odor but is not too strong.
 This medium is most suitable for multi-purpose use.
 It works great as a painting medium, can be used for screening enamels and works well as a medium for air brushing.

 It can be diluted with water.
 It may need a small amount of ‘smoking’ before firing, but not nearly as much as other oils require.